For a new diagnosis of Attention Deficit / Hyperactivity Disorder:

 - You must complete a release of information form for us to receive prior medical records.
 Thorough medical records are required and must include psychiatric and/or primary care evaluation/treatment with psychological testing.

-- Final decision regarding transfer of care from a community provider to Sindecuse will be determined by our psychiatrist upon review of your records.
+- Final decision regarding transfer of care from a community provider to Sindecuse will be determined by our clinical providers upon review of your records.
 If records are deemed insufficient, you will need to complete steps as listed in the section above ‘For a new diagnosis of ADHD’ in order for a Sindecuse Health Center to provide medications for ADHD.

 - A negative drug screen, other than prescribed medications, will need to be provided prior to establishing ADHD care with a Sindecuse provider.